Redislabs-Solution-Architects/doc-dev-calc/README.md

 - Maintenance %.
 Total software maintenance cost expressed as a percentage of the development cost.
 ___
 ### Redis JSON
-This block calculates the savings (time + money) that could be achieved by using Redis JSON instead Hash Sets.
+This block calculates the savings (time + money) that could be achieved by using Redis JSON instead of Hash Sets.
 While Hash Sets work great for simple data structures, nested data structures add significant complexity to the development process.
 #### Examples
 ##### Data
 ```json